aprakash16/CS598DL4H_Team_18/README.md

 ## Data

 [MIMIC-III Clinical Database 1.4](https://physionet.org/content/mimiciii/1.4/) will be used.
 It is available in [PhysioNet](https://physionet.org/).
 For accessing the data, a request needs to be raised.
 Once the data is available, place the datasets in "mimic-iii-clinical-database-1.4" folder at the root of the repository.
 Please note, you will need to unzip those files as most of them would be downloaded in .gz file format.
-Due to health data license and privacy concern, this dataset has not been directly placed in the public repository.
+Due to health data license and privacy concerns, this dataset has not been directly placed in the public repository.

 ## Preprocessing